jdoescyber/apollo/docs/Droid's Windows 10 and 11 System Tuneup Guide.md

 Clicking an option on the left will provide you with a brief description on the right.

-> [!note]
+!!! note

-> The listed applications on the left-side pane will vary by person to person.
+	The listed applications on the left-side pane will vary by person to person.
 Bleachbit supports many applications, but only displays them in the list if you have a given program installed.
 For example, you may **not** have Firefox installed, so you **wouldn't** see Firefox listed.
 Likewise, you may have applications listed that I don't have.

->[!warning]
+!!! warning

->Any selection that includes "cookies" is likely to log you out of that application.
+	Any selection that includes "cookies" is likely to log you out of that application.
 That's normal and expected.
 Refreshing cookies (used for authentication, among other things) on occasion isn't harmful by any stretch.

  Below are some that I would recommend everyone clean, along with some more specifics for applications I have.